 Mated to the four-time winning ‘International Engine of the Year” is a new 8-speed gearbox that is in effect a longer geared version of the one found in the SF90 Stradale and what an amazing bit of kit it is.

 If you want a chilled cruise, or you’re sending grandma out to pick up some milk (yes, the Portofino M really is this easy to drive), then press the Auto button in the centre console and the gearbox will smoothly shift up to 8th gear quickly and smoothly, every time.

 As soon as you take command of the Ferrari’s gear ratios, the Portofino completely changes character.
 As you start to drive more aggressively, the M also appears to rise to the challenge.
-People say Ferraris have a soul and opening it up for the fist time you can definitely sense this.
-Despite being technically a grand tourer, the Portofino wants you to experience its performance to the max and it’s at its happiest accelerating aggressively through first, second and third gears.
+People say Ferraris have a soul and opening it up for the first time you can definitely sense this.
+Despite being technically a grand tourer, the Portofino wants you to experience its performance to the max and it’s at its happiest accelerating aggressively through first, second, and third gears.
 The gear change is instant and each flick of the paddle lands you smack-band in the torque and power curve.
-The M’s acceleration is relentless, brutal and addictive.
-It’s one of the few cars where everything (power, torque, gear ratios and electronics) comes together in one perfect storm, pinning you to the back of your seat – and all with a howling, flat-plane crank V8 soundtrack that truly tops off the open top Ferrari experience.
+The M’s acceleration is relentless, brutal, and addictive.
+It’s one of the few cars where everything (power, torque, gear ratios, and electronics) comes together in one perfect storm, pinning you to the back of your seat – and all with a howling, flat-plane crank V8 soundtrack that truly tops off the open-top Ferrari experience.